martinchernyavskiy/Notes/CS/CS 544/Week1/Docker.md

 ?
 - Lightweight alternative to VMs
 - Allows for distributed system ecosystem on a single machine
-- Linx sandbox in which to run process
+- Linux sandbox in which to run process
 <!--SR:!2025-09-18,4,270-->

 ### Dockerfiles